venomhunter123/women-safety-andriod-app/README.md

 # women-safety-andriod-app
 A smart Women safety application with various useful features needed intime.

-Features
-Easy to implement
+Features:

-Easy to understand
+User friendly and easy to understand
-Shake detector
-Siren sound
 Call to registered mobile
 Shake device to send SOS to registered mobile and play siren Sends Last Known Location to registered mobile
-Now we can add multiple contacts to send SOS Prerequisites :
+Now we can add multiple contacts to send SOS

+Prerequisites :
 Android Studio
 Basic knowledge about Firebase Authentication and Realtime database.